laterpay/laterpay-wordpress-plugin/laterpay/README.txt

 == Advanced Configuration ==

 The plugin's settings page (Settings > LaterPay) allows you to adjust some parameters, which are too advanced to list them in the regular LaterPay plugin backend:

+= Debugger =
+The plugin comes with a debugging toolbar which displays helpful information for debugging purposes.
+You can choose whether you want to activate or deactive the debugger and also specify a set of IP addresses, for which the debugger should be displayed.

 = Caching Compatibility Mode =
 The plugin detects on activation or update, if you are using one of the common caching plugins and automatically